AnuragAnalog/namaskaram-react/README.md

 ## Chapter-10

-Tailwind CSS is a utility-first CSS framework, that is used to build the web pages faster.
+Tailwind CSS is a utility-first CSS framework, that is used to build web pages faster.
 It is a low-level CSS framework, that is used to build the web pages faster.

 * Installation
 ```bash